 Capybaras eat their own dropping as well, which aides their digestion, as it helps breaks down their food, particularly the cellulose found in grass.

 Their common threats in the wild are their predators, which are usually anacondas, ocelots, jaguars, pumas, harpy eagle, etc. Humans also poach them in the past for their skin that can be made into leather.

 Due to their gentle nature, humans have learned to domestic capybaras.
 However, they have been poached for their skin and meat, causing a drastic drop to their population in the last couple of decades.
 Also, human activities in their region affected their habitat; human settlements have stretched all the way their area, and land clearance for agriculture certainly pushed them out of territory, as it affected their food supply.
 This is also the reason why some capybaras have been known to enter crop fields and cause great damage, causing people to see them as pets.

-Today however, their population throughout Central and South America has become fairly stable.
+Today however, Capybara information population throughout Central and South America has become fairly stable.

 Though they’re still in the watch list because of their decreasing number in the wild, due to hunting, water pollution and deforestation, more and more people have started to breed them.